fancompute/Isolators_CMT/README.md

-# Coupled-mode theory for dynamically modulated optical isolators
+# Optical isolators through dynamic modulation

-Collected here are some computations of transmission spectra within coupled-mode theory for the ring-based optical isolators discussed in:
+We compute the transmission spectra within coupled-mode theory for the ring-based optical isolators discussed in:

 ```
 [1] Yu and Fan, Nature Photonics, 3 (2009)